jcppman/talks/promise_promise/slides.md

 In terms of concurrency model

+--

-Bringin in all cool stuff like WebWorker, ServiceWorker, iframe...
+When bringing in all other "parallel universe" stuff like:

+- WebWorker
+- ServiceWorker
+- iframe...

+???
+Nobody will jump in and change my stuff when I'm executing

+Even WebWorker's shared memory follow the pattern

 --